-Section Testing Time is the amount of time that must be provided to any student who needs it to complete the Section.
-Table 2.1 shows the amount of testing time for each Section in each of the content areas testing in Fall 2023.
+Section Testing Time is the maximum amount of time allowed for a student to respond to questions in a Section of the assessment.
+Table 2.1 shows the amount of testing time for each Section in each of the content areas testing in Summer 2024.
 Test Administrators are responsible for keeping track of time during testing.
 Students with an accommodation for extended time MUST be given their additional time after the Section Testing Time has elapsed.

 If all students have completed testing before the end of the Section Testing Time, the Section may end.
 Once the Section Testing Time has been reached, the Section must end, except for students with extended time accommodations.
-Refer to guidance from your LAC based on policy about what students may do if they complete a Section prior to the end of the Section Testing Time.
+Refer to guidance from your LAC based on local policy about what students may do if they complete a Section prior to the end of the Section Testing Time.

-The following table show the number of Section Testing Time minutes for both the Computer-Based and Paper-Based forms of the ELA/L and Mathematics assessments.
+The following table shows the number of Section Testing Time minutes for both the computer-based and paper-based forms of the ELA/L and Mathematics assessments.